Home

 Distribution of Y-chromosome haplotypes in 10 ethnic groups of Siberia and Middle Asia belonging to Altaic language family (Tuva, Buriat, Northern and Southern Altai, Evenk, Kirghiz, Uzbek, Siberian Tatar, Uighur,Yakut) was investigated in order to reconstruct the evolution of paternal lineages in North Eurasia.

-In most populations was found more than one lineage.
-Most ancient lineages (7-12 kya) were found in Uzbek and Kirgiz Türkic-speaking populations of Middle Asia.
+In most populations werer found more than one lineage.
+Most ancient lineages (7-12 kya) were found in Uzbek and Kirgiz Türkic-speaking populations of the Middle Asia.
 Among native Siberian populations most ancient Y lineages was observed in Türkic ethnic groups in Altai and Tuva.
 The age of Siberian lineages obtained from the microsatellite variance within the 'binary' haplogroup were 5 to 6 kya.

 Mongol-speaking Buryats and Evenks, belonging to Tungus branch, have relatively 'young' lineages in their male-specific gene pool.
 Age of two main Y-chromosome clusters in Buryats were 2,800 and 4,500 kya, and the age of Evenk lineages were 2-3 kya.
 Using the molecular variance of microsatellite haplotypes was estimated the age of ancestral haplotypes for 'binary' haplogroups.
 The age of DYF155S2 deletion was estimated as about 6,9 kya, and the age of T-C transition at Tat locus as 4,2 kya.